 Journal of Dynamics & Games

-31th EURO Conference will be held in Athens, Greece, on 11-14 July, 2021.
 The Program and Organization Committees have the great pleasure of inviting the community of Operational Research (OR) to take part in this highlight in the OR life Europe and the world.
-The two committees are preparing a high quality scientific program and an exciting social program for the conference.
-They are convinced that the EURO 31th (EURO 2021) will be an excellent opportunity for the OR family to get together again in a pleasant atmosphere and, thus, they are looking forward to meeting many researchers and practitioners in Athens, in 2021.
+The committees are preparing high quality scientific programs and exciting social programs for both conferences EURO and IFORS.
+These international conferences will be an excellent opportunity for the OR family to get together again in a pleasant atmosphere and, thus, they are looking forward to meeting many researchers and practitioners.
 Several outstanding Plenaries and Tutorial Speakers have been selected and will present the state-of-the-art in OR, outlining pathways of its future developments.

 Game theory is a mathematical framework developed to address problems with conflicting or cooperating parties who are able to make rational decisions.
 The theory primarily deals with the finding the optimal rational decision in various scenarios.
 Game theory is a relatively new discipline.
 The modern game theory was introduced in the works of John von Neumann in the 1920s.
 John von Neumann, Oskar Morgenstern, and John Nash were the main contributors to the development of game theory.
 The theory offers a wide number of applications in different fields, including economics, political science, finance, psychology, biology, etc.